‘Catastrophic implosion’ and five dead: What we know about doomed Titanic sub

 The Titan was supposed to transmit a signal back to the Polar Prince every 15 minutes but it lost contact around 10.47am EDT, one hour and 45 minutes into the journey.

-Exactly what happened to the sub remains a mystery but the US Coast Guard said on Thursday that debris “consistent with a catastrophic loss of the pressure chamber” had been found.
+Exactly what happened to the sub remains a mystery but the US Coast Guard said that debris “consistent with a catastrophic loss of the pressure chamber” had been found.

 Rear Admiral John Mauger said there did not appear to be a connection between the underwater noises detected during the search-and-rescue mission and the location of the debris on the seafloor.